How To Refinance A Second Mortgage

 Step 1: Do The Math

-When deciding if you will refinance your second mortgage, it’s wise to research whether the fees you will have to pay to refinance will outweigh your savings.
+When deciding if you want to refinance your second mortgage, it’s wise to research whether the fees you’ll have to pay outweigh the money you’ll save.
 Standard fees may include closing costs, appraisal fees, and more.
-Speak with your mortgagor about what fees you should expect, as every refinance is unique.
+Speak with your current lender (also known as your mortgagor) about what fees you should expect, as every refinance is unique.

 Sometimes, the costs of refinancing a second mortgage outweigh the benefits.
-For example, when you do the math, you might find that the fees are up to 6% of the total loan.
-If you are taking out a $100,000 refinance, that is up to $6,000.
-If you plan to build those fees into your refinance, it would be a $106,000 loan, plus interest that you’ll accrue over time.
+For example, when you do the math, you might find that the fees are up to 6% of the total home loan.
+If you are planning on a $200,000 refinance, assume it may cost you up to $12,000.
+If you’ll save less than that when you refinance, it probably isn’t a great idea.

 Step 2: Gather Information On Your Credit History And Debt-To-Income (DTI) Ratio